 One day I was talking to Willy, the English sculptor, and I told him how boring I found this grey stone.
 He blew the smoke out of his pipe and suggested that the next time I found myself in Florence, to go to the Piazza Santissima Annunziata.

 “Try to replace the grey arches with coloured marbles,” he told me.

 ‘Serves you right’ I said to myself when I went because what I imagined was so outside the nature of the city that it was ridiculous.

 Florence is the only city in Italy that doesn’t care to please your eye.
 Whatever buildings aren’t whitewashed allow the stone to be seen, but the stone on its own is colourless.
 And for the walls to be even more austere, there is a ton of heavy metal nailed to it.
 These are the rings that were once used to tie up horses or insert torches for lighting the roads during the Renaissance.
 I would have been able to observe all this if my own eyes weren’t constantly set on the shop windows which, with the advent of Christmas, I found far more interesting than anything else.

 I couldn’t imagine the Florentines singing, but I found myself asking if they had crazy dreams.
 Self-control in life doesn’t mean self-control in fantasy...
 An excerpt from the book: A Year in Tuscany

-Image on the left: A Portrait by Masaccio
+The image on the left: Portrait of a Youth by Filippino Lippi

 The e-book A Year in Tuscany, illustrated with colour images, is available on: